 - Supply Chain Attack: How SolarWinds Compromised 18,000 Organizations — How a single poisoned update created the largest espionage campaign in history

-- Zero-Day Exploit: When There Is No Patch — Understanding the vulnerability window that defenders cannot close
+- Zero-Day Exploit: The Patch Doesn’t Exist Yet — Now What? — Understanding the vulnerability window that defenders cannot close

-- Ransomware Double Extortion: Pay or We Leak — How modern ransomware gangs combine encryption with data theft for maximum pressure
+- Ransomware Double Extortion: They Encrypt AND Leak Your Data — How modern ransomware gangs combine encryption with data theft for maximum pressure

-- Living Off the Land: Attackers Using Your Own Tools — Why PowerShell, WMI, and built-in OS utilities are the attacker’s best friends
+- Living Off the Land: How Attackers Use PowerShell, WMI, and Your Own Tools — Why PowerShell, WMI, and built-in OS utilities are the attacker’s best friends

 - Watering Hole Attack: They Compromised the Site You Trust — Targeted attacks that weaponize the websites your industry visits every day